Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 If they get better, congratulations!
 You've turned around an underperforming employee and added another productive member to your team at little cost beyond your time.

-And if they don't change, you now have evidence you can take to HR or senior leadership to discuss performance improvement plans, termination, or other paths (see legal disclaimer at the beginning of this post).
+And if they don't change, you now have lots of documented evidence (meeting notes, follow up emails, etc) you can take to HR or senior leadership to discuss performance improvement plans, termination, or other paths (see legal disclaimer at the beginning of this post).

 Now that you’ve put in the hard work to turn an underperforming employee around, let’s make sure it sticks so you don’t have to go through this again.